UKCISA information for EU nationals post-Brexit

 - They are told not to alert the British Police.

 - They are asked for money to make sure that they and their family are safe and not dishonoured.

 - They are told not to speak to friends and receive constant phone calls.

 - If you receive a phone call, do not pay any money.
 Speak to ISVAT and alert the UK police by completing an Action Fraud form.
 LSE will support you if you are contacted.

-International students should be aware of a scam where a person phones claiming to be from the Home Office and asking for money.
+This scan usually targets Indian nationals and takes place across the world.
+It is not limited to Tier 4 visa holders.
+A person phones claiming to be from the Home Office and asking for money.
 Unfortunately, the majority of the cases are with Indian students and it is not solely a UK issue.